Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/02a_Log.md

 ![Detail of log message](../../Assets/Screenshots/DatabaseAndReporting/Logging/DetailLogMessageAttributes.png "[Detail of log message]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
     Click this button to close the *Detail of log message "Log message title"* view and return to the list of messages.
-All changes are rejected.

 - [CANCEL]
     Click this button to close the *Detail of log message "Log message title"* view.